janmayer/talks/cloudless-testing-serverless-applications/talk.md

 ## Behavior-Driven Development

-You are already doing it
+You are already doing it.

 <!--
 The first step in any software development project is to define the behavior.